PARASMANI-KHUNTE/spotify-songs-dataset-Visualization/README.md

 bash
 Copy code
 cd spotify-songs-dataset-Visualization
 Place your .csv file containing music data into the project directory.
-By default, the script looks for music_data.csv.
+By default, the script looks for spotify_songs_dataset.csv.
 Run the script:
 bash
 Copy code
-python visualize_music_data.py
+python visualize_spotify_songs_dataset.py
 Visualizations
 The script generates the following plots: